 Where do you find your actors?

 All of our actors are auditioned by us.
-We usually advertise our auditions on Spotlight and Casting Call Pro though we also receive email submissions from actors throughout the year.
+We usually advertise our auditions on Spotlight and Mandy though we also receive email submissions from actors throughout the year.

 Where do you get your plays from?

 All of our plays have been written by us.
 We work very hard to ensure that every single show is entertaining and educational.
 They are all written with the National Curriculum firmly in mind.

 Due to the safeguarding of children, it is not possible for members of the public to watch any of our productions in a school.
 We do however get asked occasionally to perform in public spaces which we will advertise on the website.

 What do children get out of a Hobgoblin performance?